amani-usagi/Rest-API/README.md

 2. [post.php](https://github.com/AmaniUsagi/Rest-API/blob/main/core/post.php) contains all the functions for manupulating records.

 User can create, retrieve, update and delete records as shown below
-- Specifying the data type to be pushed to db
+- Specifying the content type to be pushed to db
 ![](Screenshots/create_param.PNG)
 - Creating record in db
 ![](Screenshots/create.PNG)
 - Note that the process of creating and updating records are similar.
 The only difference is that creation uses a POST method while update uses a PUT method.
-- The different functions are separated in indivitual files
+- The different functionalities are separated in indivitual files
 - Retrival uses GET method.
 To read multiple records use [read.php](https://github.com/AmaniUsagi/Rest-API/blob/main/api/read.php).
 ![](Screenshots/read_multi.PNG)
 - To read a single record use [sread.php](https://github.com/AmaniUsagi/Rest-API/blob/main/api/sread.php).
 In this case specify the id to retrive.